 - or considering eliminating any,

-they must post a Proposal Notice on the Registry and invite your comments.
+it must post a Proposal Notice on the Registry and invite your comments.
 The Proposal Notice will tell you where you can find the details about the proposals, the contact name and address to send your comments to, and the deadline for having your comments considered.

 For example, a notice must be posted to the Registry, and your comments invited, if:

 - A business asks the government for a permit, license, or certificate of approval to undertake activities that could affect the health of the environment, such as releasing substances into the air or water